 Impact

-The History curriculum will have a positive impact on the outcomes of every student.
-The impact of our curriculum can be measured through confident and well-rounded students who have access to a range of opportunities, attainment and achievement data and quality assurance activities.
+The diversity of the History curriculum will have a positive impact on the outcomes of every student.
+The impact of our curriculum can be measured through the confident and well-rounded students who can access a range of opportunities, attainment and achievement.

 These include: